oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views.md

     ![find the URL](images/r2.png " ")

-    for example,  mine looks like this
+    For example,  mine looks like this:

     ```
     ADB_LL_URL=https://ajs6esm7pafcr84-atp97134.adb.us-ashburn-1.oraclecloudapps.com
     ```

-6. Now, create a variable in your terminal (It shouldn't have / in the end.)
+6. Now, create a variable in your terminal (It shouldn't have / at the end.)

 	```
 	<copy>